-\medbreak Given a hyperbolic surface $\Sigma$, Fried \cite{Fried} initiated the study of the behavior at the origin of the so-called Ruelle zeta function \cite{ruelle1976zeta}
+Given a hyperbolic surface $\Sigma$, Fried \cite{Fried} initiated the study of the behavior at the origin of the so-called Ruelle zeta function \cite{ruelle1976zeta}

-where the product runs over all primitive closed geodesics of $\Sigma$.
+where the product runs over all primitive closed geodesics of $\Sigma$, $\ell(\gamma)$ is the length of $\gamma$.
 This infinite product is convergent whenever $\Re s > 1$, and admits a meromorphic extension for $s$ lying in the whole complex plane.
-In \cite{Fried}, Fried showed that $\zeta_\Sigma(s)$ vanishes at order $-\chi(\Sigma)$ at $s=0$, and this result was extended to arbitrary negatively curved surfaces by Dyatlov--Zworski \cite{DZ}.
-An important consequence is that the topology of a negatively curved surface is fully determined by its length spectrum, the set of lengths of primitive closed geodesics.
+It is closely related to the Selberg zeta function